clockworksoul/daskeyboard-q-client/README.md

   // Create the signal request.
 Required fields are the name, color, and zone ID.
-  // To know more about zone IDs, see https://www.daskeyboard.io/q-zone-id-explanation/. signal := qclient.NewSignalRequest("New Q app version available", "#FF0000", KeyQ).
+  // To know more about zone IDs, see https://www.daskeyboard.io/q-zone-id-explanation/. signal := qclient.NewSignalRequest("New Q app version available", "#FF0000", qclient.KeyQ).
     qclient.WithMessage("Q App version 3 is available.").
     qclient.WithEffect(EffectSetColor)